Kong/docs.konghq.com/app/enterprise/2.3.x/plugins/oidc-curity.md

 ![Chain Actions](/assets/images/docs/dev-portal/curity/authentication-and-actions.png)

 By default, the Kong Developer Portal Provisioner Action works on the default account table schema of the Curity Identity Server database.
 This provides `email` as a column, but the `Full Name` is not readily available.
-The Action will operate on the `attributes` column and parse the information to pass the user's Full Name to the Kong Dev Portal.
+The Action operates on the `attributes` column and parse the information to pass the user's Full Name to the Kong Dev Portal.

 The attributes column contains this structure: